Maximilian I, Holy Roman Emperor: Finance and economy

-For both economic and military purposes, he encouraged the mining of copper, silver and calamine, coining, brass manufacturing and the arms industry.
+For both economic and military purposes, he encouraged the mining of copper, silver and calamine, coinage, brass manufacturing and the arms industry.
 He took pains to protect the local economy, especially in Tyrol, where there was a mining boom (accompanied by a population boom), although Safley notes that he also enabled families like the Hochstetters to exploit the economy for their own ends.
 Agriculture also developed significantly, except in Lower Austria which suffered from the war with Matthias Corvinus.

-Augsburg benefitted majorly from the establishment and expansion of the Kaiserliche Reichspost as well as Maximilian's personal attachment to the city.
+Augsburg benefited majorly from the establishment and expansion of the Kaiserliche Reichspost as well as Maximilian's personal attachment to the city.
 The imperial city became "the dominant centre of early capitalism" of the 16th century, and "the location of the most important post office within the Holy Roman Empire".
 From Maximilian's time, as the "terminuses of the first transcontinental post lines" began to shift from Innsbruck to Venice and from Brussels to Antwerp, in these cities, the communication system and the news market started to converge.
-As the Fuggers as well as other trading companies based their most important branches in these cities, these traders gained access to these systems as well.
+As the Fuggers, as well as other trading companies, based their most important branches in these cities, these traders gained access to these systems as well.
 (Despite a widely circulated theory which holds that the Fuggers themselves operated their own communication system, in reality they relied upon the imperial posts, presumably from the 1490s onwards, as official members of the court of Maximilian I).

 Leipzig started its rise into one of the largest European trade fair cities after Maximilian granted them wide-ranged privileges in 1497 (and raised their three markets to the status of Imperial Fair in 1507).